 Like pollutants spreading through a food chain, the consequences of the country’s economic crisis are multiplying in state budgets around the nation.
 Bush administration policies have made the crisis worse.

-Cullen Jones, only the second African-American to make the U.S. Olympic Swim Team, is the first African American to win an Olympic Gold Medal for his performance in the team’s 4 x 100 freestyle relay.
-Amid all the well-earned acclaim for Michael Phelps' accomplishments racking up gold medals for swimming, Jones' historic first should be noted.
+Cullen Jones, only the second African-American to make the U.S. Olympic Swim Team, is the second African American to win an Olympic Gold Medal for his performance in the team’s 4 x 100 freestyle relay.
+Amid all the well-earned acclaim for Michael Phelps' accomplishments racking up gold medals for swimming, Jones' historic achievement should be noted.

 There is no doubt about it.
 Nov.
 4 could ultimately change the face of American politics and its Latino voters who will arguably make the difference.
 Latinos are expected to make voter history as one of the most important electoral constituencies throughout the country.
 And it’s no surprise that Latino voters will make a huge impact in the likelihood of electing the first U.S. African American president.